spaze/letsgetacert/README.md

     sudo service nginx reload
 }
 ```
-Call this function when at least one cert was generated; use it to reload your web server configuration; you can also use these variables in the hook function:
+Call this function when at least one cert was generated successfully or not; use it to reload your web server configuration; you can also use these variables in the hook function:

 - `$NEW_CERTS_CN`: array of common names from generated certificates
 - `$NEW_CERTS_EXPIRY`: array of expiration dates of the newly generated certificates, in seconds since the epoch
+- `$FAILED_CERTS_CN`: array of common names from certificates which were not generated due to a failure

 ## Example certificate configuration file
 Name the file after the `CN` field, use `.cnf` extension when saving and place the file in the `$CONFDIR` directory, in this case the filename should be `example.com.cnf`